Mellon Park: The Walled Garden

 The Walled Garden is surrounded by walls of brick and limestone and is one of Gothic design.
 The garden's fourth wall was part of the Mellon mansion before its demolition in the 1940s.
 A fountain stands between the garden and the rest of the park.
 Vitale and Geiffert were behind the planning of this garden.
 The Mellon Park Project wanted to create a memorial in memory of Ann Katherine Seamans, who frequented the Walled Garden repeatedly after being introduced to it in kindergarten.
 Janet Zweig, an artist chosen by the project team, turned the floor of the garden into an exact replica of the sky in Pittsburgh on the day Ann was born.
-There are 150 stars, and each is a light in the ground and includes an inscription about it.
+The piece is entitled 7:11AM 11.20.1979 79°55'W 40°27'N. There are 150 stars, and each is a light in the ground and includes an inscription about it.
 It is possible to sponsor a star and make a donation.
 The Pittsburgh Parks Conservancy and LaQuatra Bonci Associates was responsible for the planning and supervising of the garden's redemption.
 The park was reopened on June 12, 2010.